Skip to main content Skip to chat

 And most importantly, stay continuously informed and aware.

-“Try to access your accounts regularly, and check and read any notifications from your bank — we send them out when certain changes are made to your online accounts,” Topalov said.
-“If you see any activity that you feel might not be your own, that’s certainly a trigger to call us.
+“Try to access your accounts regularly, checking and reading any notifications from your bank — we send them out when certain changes are made to your Accounts or profile information,” Shivaram said.
+“If you see any activity that you feel might not be your own, that’s certainly a trigger to call us.”